By Stratis Georgiou – a Concerned Orthodox Christian

 The Importance of a Lone Voice that Speaks Out

 From my readings of the lives of our Saints, I have noticed the following theme: our Saints spoke out in the face of things that were heretical in their times.
-And, in this respect, remember, it is only in retrospect that we read about their lives and their lessons as Saints.
+And, in this respect, remember that it is only in retrospect that we read about their lives and their lessons as Saints.

 Second, I won’t shut up.